designstem/projects/waste/index.md

 The <var>deformation</var> (and even <var>failure</var>) of existing materials and structures under load can be very instructive for the designing and building of new ones.

-First of all, deformation teaches us about fundamental loads and stresses.
+First of all, deformation teaches us about the fundamental of loads and stresses.

 Prof. Dr. Claus Mattheck uses rubber plates and sheets of aluminum foil to help you visualize loads and stresses in structures.